fablab-muenchen/fablab-ledmatrix/README.md

-This project was created, to redo the iformation panel in the Fablab Munich.
+This project was created, to redo the LED matrix information panel at Fablab Munich.

 ## Panel Facts